Avoiding Pseudo-Christianity

 The disturbing incident: The event is recorded in all three synoptic gospels, underscoring its importance.(3) A man described as young and extremely wealthy, which probably explains why someone so young was also a member of the religious ruling council,(4) fell to his knees in front of Jesus with a question, “Good teacher, what must I do to inherit eternal life?”

-The tragic response: The young, wealthy ruler was “disheartened” but the English understates this.
+The tragic response: The young, wealthy ruler was “disheartened” but the English word understates this.
 The original Greek word used here is stygnasas—“to be in a state of intense dismay, be shocked, appalled”(5).
 He “went away sorrowful, for he had great possessions.”

 The stunner: The shocking thing is that Jesus just let him walk away.
-Let’s focus on this for a few seconds—the man earnestly desired eternal life—but Christ laid out a requirement that caused the man to be intensely dismayed and Jesus just let him walk away despite the fact that it states that Jesus “loved him.”
+Let’s focus on this for a few seconds—the man earnestly desired eternal life—but Christ laid out a requirement that caused the man to be intensely dismayed and Jesus just let him walk away despite the fact that it clearly states that Jesus “loved him.”

 Why?: The answer is given by Jesus a few chapters earlier:

-If anyone would come after me, let him deny himself and take up his cross daily and follow me.
+“If anyone would come after me, let him deny himself and take up his cross daily and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will save it.”(6)

+Note the two options.
 The Greek word translated as “deny” means “to refuse to pay any attention to, disregard, renounce.”(7) The Greek word translated as “himself” is generic—applying to both male and female, and means “indicator of identity, self.
 (8)

-Question: Receiving the gift of eternal life and beginning an eternal relationship with God should be simple enough that even a child can take that step so, in practical terms, what does it look like to “deny yourself”?
+Question: Receiving the gift of eternal life and beginning an eternal relationship with God should be simple enough that even a child can take that step so, in practical terms, what does it look like to “deny” yourself?

 What denying yourself does not mean: It does not mean that you must try to “clean up your life” before putting your faith and trust in Christ.
 Nor does it mean that you should resolve to live by a rule-based, legalistic, expectation-driven kind of pseudo-Christianity that is as devoid of life as an ancient Egyptian mummy.
 Instead he says that “he who loses his life for my sake will find it.”